Image of a therapist and client in a counseling session.

 Treatment may also include exploring whether any past hurts, trauma, or un-met childhood needs may be affecting you and contributing to Depression.
 Through a trusting relationship with a highly skilled and experienced Thriveworks counselor, it may be possible for you to achieve a full recovery from Depression.
 You do not have to suffer alone or in silence.
 Thriveworks is here and we truly do care.

 We also know how difficult it can be to get an appointment with a qualified therapist who accepts your health insurance.
-At Thriveworks, we accept most major insurance plans and typically offer appointments within 24 hours of your initial call.
+At Thriveworks, we accept most major insurance plans and, oftentimes, new clients meet with their provider within the same week as scheduling.
+Plus, we offer evening and weekend sessions.

 Pricing & insurance